Skip to content

 STEPN is one of the first and is the leader in the Move-to-Earn space.
 Users earn STEPN’s native Green Satoshi Tokens (GST) when they walk or run.
 Sounds too good to be true that projects are rewarding you for just moving?

-The project garnered significant attention in Q2 of this year, and interest grew since its governance Green Metaverse Token (GMT) sale in March 2022.
+The project garnered significant attention in Q2 of this year, and interest grew since its governance Green Metaverse Token (GMT) sale.
 At its peak, STEPN had over 700K monthly active users.
 However, recent trends exhibit headwinds in terms of retaining existing users as well as attracting new users to the game.
 Furthermore, the declining GST price chart suggests that current token sinks are not effective in contributing to sustainable tokenomics.

 Without diving into the details, these have had a direct impact on the prices of GMT and GST tokens which have fallen by over 85% from their peak at the time of writing.
 In response to the community’s feedback, STEPN has released their action plan for the game economy.
 It remains to be seen if STEPN will be able to turn this around, or if this is just a hype train that has left the station.